GiovanniCS/ADAIR/Code/netdxWorkflow.md

 # Pull this Docker image with netDx (and all its dependencies) ready to be executed
 # This image weight about 2GB, it may take some time to download
 docker pull giovannics/netdx:latest
+# Create a volume to allow data persistance inside the container
+docker volume create --name netdx_volume
-# Create a container from the image and enter in the container
+# Create a container combining both image and volume and enter in the container
-docker run -it giovannics/netdx:latest /bin/bash
+docker run -it -v netdx_volume:/home giovannics/netdx:latest /bin/bash
 # You have now access to a bash terminal running inside the container.
+# Since only the /home directory have data persistence let's move to that point in the file system.
+cd /home
 # From here you can start an R session
 R
 ````